-COVID-19 vaccine rollout in Georgia awaits more doses from Biden administration
+Covid-19 vaccine rollout in Georgia awaits more doses from Biden administration

 Georgia officials overseeing the state’s COVID-19 vaccine program are awaiting word from the new Biden administration on whether more doses will head their way amid an early shortage.

-Pharmacies and health clinics had given out more than 550,000 doses to Georgia nursing homes, hospitals and people at least 65 years old as of Thursday, Jan.
-21, marking roughly half of the vaccines Georgia has received so far, said state Public Health Commissioner Dr. Kathleen Toomey.
+Pharmacies and health clinics had given out more than 550,000 doses to Georgia nursing homes, hospitals and people at least 65-years-old as of Thursday, marking roughly half of the vaccines Georgia has received so far, said state Public Health Commissioner Dr. Kathleen Toomey.

 That’s far short of the 2 million Georgians now eligible for the vaccine who will need two doses each.